aws-amplify/amplify-js/docs/media/push_notifications_setup.md

 PushNotification.configure(aws_exports);
 ```

-Retrieve the registration token and notification data by using:
+## Working with the API

+You can use `onNotification` and `onRegister` event handlers to work with push notifications in your app.
+The following code shows how you can retrieve the notification data and registration token:

 ```js
 // get the notification data